 Examines policies and procedures States have developed and implemented to promote linkage among mental health, substance abuse, and primary health care services.
 Identifies the structural barriers which interfere with linkage efforts, as well as the methods States have used to overcome such barriers.
 Additionally, through case studies, the report examines innovative practices three states have used to promote linkages.

 National Health Policy Forum.
 (1997).
-Dual Diagnosis: The Challenge of Serving People with Concurrent Mental Illness and Substance Abuse Problems.
+Dual Diagnosis: The Challenge of Serving People with Concurrent Mental health and Substance Abuse Problems.
 Issue Brief, 718.

-This report summarizes a roundtable discussion held on April 14, 1998 in Washington, DC on the prevalence of co-occurring mental illness and substance abuse problems or “dual diagnosis”.
-It explains how this population seems to have emerged as a consequence of deinstitutionalization, points out that this population is prone to homelessness and/or incarceration, and addresses considerable barriers to effective intervention.
-It presents data from major surveys; comments on trends in comorbibity, causality, and relapse; illustrates the proximate risk factors of dual diagnosis, homelessness, crime, and the connection between dual diagnosis and substance abuse.
+This report summarizes a roundtable discussion held on April 14, 1998, in Washington, DC, on the prevalence of co-occurring mental health and substance abuse problems or “dual diagnosis”.
+The paper discusses how this population has emerged due to deinstitutionalization, discusses the fact that this population is prone to homelessness and incarceration, and addresses the significant barriers to effective mental health intervention.
+Several factors causing the increase in comorbidity were explored.
+These factors include the burden of dual diagnosis, homelessness, crime, and the connection between dual diagnosis and substance abuse.
 Additionally, the study also looks at several factors at the intersection of mental health and addiction.
-This report also includes strategies suggested by the SAMHSA National Advisory Council to improve prevention, treatment. and rehabilitation services for the several million individuals with, or at risk of developing, co-occurring substance-related mental health disorders, the two services are also designed to provide rehabilitation services for those individuals.
+This report also includes strategies suggested by the SAMHSA National Advisory Council to improve prevention, treatment.
+For the several million individuals with or at risk of developing co-occurring substance-related mental health disorders, the two services are also designed to provide rehabilitation services for those individuals.

-Identified by providers, family member, administrators, and consumers as an issue creating frustration, high costs, and a profoundly negative impact on quality of life, which causes them to appear as co-existing addictive and mental disorders cry out for creative and alternative clinical responses.
-With empirical research and clinical experience supporting the effectiveness of integrated addictive and mental health services.
-A change toward integrated systems of care is likely to benefit not only those with co-occurring disorders but also those seeking treatment for mental health conditions other than addiction. (author)
+They have been identified by providers, families, administrators, and consumers as an issue creating frustration, high costs, and a tremendously detrimental effect on the quality of life, which causes them to appear as co-existing addictive and mental illnesses begging for creative and innovative approaches when providing treatment for mental health.
+Empirical research and clinical experience support the effectiveness of integrated addictive and mental health services.
+Implementing an integrated system of care is likely to benefit not only those with co-occurring disorders but also those seeking treatment for mental health conditions other than addiction. (author)

 SAMHSA National Advisory Council.
 (1997).
 Improving Services for Individuals at Risk of, or with, Co-Occurring Substance-Related and Mental Health Disorders.
 Rockville.
 MD.